-We were sitting at a local coffee shop as my friend was giving me some bullshit excuses.
-He’d gain some weight over the summer and it was very noticeable.
+My friend and I were sitting at a local coffee shop where he was giving me some bullshit excuses for not changing his habits.
+He gained some weight over the summer and it was very noticeable.
 Yet when we sat down for drinks, he ordered a beer.

-He looked at me confusingly.
-I think he was getting my point but it was a strange notion to him.
+He seemed confused.
 He looked down in shame, then slowly lifted his head up and uttered:

 “So like… just today?
 Right now?”

+However, there’s a big leap from “choosing a goal” and “completing the goal”.
 There are a bunch of steps in between.
 There is a lot of effort that needs to be put in.
-Plus, most of the time, we don’t even know what the fuck we’re supposed to do.
+Plus, most of the time, we don’t even know what we’re supposed to do.